Magnetic Resonance Imaging (MRI) of the Spine and Brain

-Before the MRI, it is extremely important that you inform the technologist if any
+Before the MRI, it is very important that you tell the technologist if any of the

 machine, in which case you may be given a sedative

-- You have any metallic fragments anywhere in the body
+You have any metal fragments anywhere in the body

 MRI may be done on an outpatient basis or as part of your stay in a hospital.
 Procedures